 Mhairi graduated from Strathclyde University in 2004 with an honours degree in Prosthetics and Orthotics.
 She gained a good foundation of knowledge for body alignment from her experience working as a Prosthetist in Oxford, before changing to a career in Orthotics.
 She is experienced in all aspects of Orthotics and has treated a large variety of conditions, such as Spinal injuries, Neuromuscular, Diabetics, and Rheumatology and she has always held a keen interest in Sport Orthotics and Biomechanics.

-Mhairi Friel’s recognised expertise have led her to hold clinics at Hyndland Physio Clinic and The Edinburgh Physiotherapy Centre.
-She holds the contract to provide the Biomechanics and Foot Orthotics Service to the Scottish Institute of Sport and works with some of the country’s top athletes, Olympic and Commonwealth competitors, The Scottish Football Association, Scottish Rugby Union and Premier Football Clubs.
-Mhairi is also very experienced in treating Military service men and women, and sportsmen and women from a large variety of sporting disciplines, such as sprinting, middle distance running, marathon and ultra marathon running, racket sports, hill walking, skiing, curling and even bobsleighing!
+Mhairi Friel’s well-recognised expertise has led her to hold clinics to provide the Biomechanics and Foot and Ankle Service to the Scottish Institute of Sport and works with many of the country’s top athletes, Olympic and Commonwealth Athletes, The Scottish Football Association, Scottish Rugby Union and Premier Football Clubs.
+Mhairi is also very experienced in treating Military service men and women, and sportsmen and women from a large variety of sporting disciplines, such as sprinting, middle distance running, marathon and ultra-marathon running, racket sports, hill walking, skiing, curling and even bobsleighing!

 Education, Education, Education